Michigan primary could make or break Sanders' campaign - KVIA

 Michigan and five other states hold presidential contests on Tuesday at a critical point in the Democratic race.

-Former Vice President Joe Biden is looking to quash Sanders’ hopes and cement his own front-runner status just a week after resurrecting his beleaguered White House bid with a delegate victory on Super Tuesday.
-He played up his underdog story on Monday as he campaigned across Michigan, reflecting on his stutter as a child and the deaths of his first wife and young daughter.
+Former Vice President Joe Biden is looking to quash Sanders’ hopes and cement his own front-runner status just a week after resurrecting his beleaguered White House bid with .
+He played up his underdog story on Monday as he campaigned , reflecting on his stutter as a child and the deaths of his first wife and young daughter.

 And Biden wasn’t alone.
 The former vice president courted the state’s influential African American voters alongside the two most prominent black candidates previously in the 2020 race, Kamala Harris and Cory Booker, who endorsed Biden in recent days as part of a broader consolidation of support among party leaders.